awsdocs/amazon-emr-management-guide/doc_source/calling-emr-with-java-sdk.md

             "Arn": "arn:aws:iam::AccountID:role/EMR_EC2_DefaultRole"
 ```

-If the default roles do not exist, you can use the following AWS CLI command to create them:
+If the default roles do not exist, you can use the following command to create them:

 ```
 aws emr create-default-roles